 I have been a student and a practitioner of various forms of Eastern teachings, philosophies, and practices.
 Martial Arts has been an important hobby of mine for many years, with a variety of schools, styles, teachers, and countries.
 Then there is yoga, another long time companion.
 Meditation, qigong, and energy practices have also been with me for a long time.

 Cycling has been a passion of mine for a long time, primarily of the long-distance touring kind.
 The highlights include a 9-week cycling and backpacking journey through Chile and Argentina, and the El Camino in Spain.

 Mankind Project is an organization that I hold in a very special place in my heart, and am an active member and contributor.
 This is a container for a deep transformative work for men, opening and unleashing a clean, authentic, committed, and passionate correct masculine energy.
 My participation has been profound and impactful for me, and I am delighted and honoured to continue supporting other men on such a journey.

 Performing Arts has been a passion for years.
-I started with my own one-man story-telling performance, which led me to Playback Theatre.
-I am currently a member of the Vancouver Playback Theatre group, as well as the Applied Improv Network.
+I ventured into this area with my own one-man story-telling performance, which led me to Playback Theatre, where I was a member of the Vancouver Playback Theatre group for about 7 years.
+Currently, I use many of the concepts and principles in my facilitation work, as well as in my personal life.

 The photo above has a very special meaning in my life.
 I am named after my grandfather, and got to visit his grave some years ago, back in Riga, Latvia.
 Seeing a grave with my name on it put many things in perspective for me.